jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-Redis/Introduction/Features.md

 - JCS for Redis keeps the data completely in memory, ensuring high efficiency and at the same time persisting data on the physical disk to ensure data security.

 ### Rich Data Types
-- Will be compatible with all data types defined in the open source JCS for Redis protocol, such as String, List, Set, SortedSet, and Hash, making it easy to use it to solve various problems and fully meet business needs.
+- Compatible with all data types defined in the open source Redis protocol, such as Character String, List, Set, SortedSet, and Harsh Table so as to fully meet the business needs.

 ### Primary-secondary Backup
 - Ensures reliable and complete data, as well as switching without annoying users.